GeoArchive/json-javascript-fast-search/README.md

 There is one important note: **do not use `.*`** to catch "anything".
 That could bleed into multiple id's! use: **`[*]`** in stead!\

 ## Examples:
-Lets assume you have an object that could contain the key `image` (with the default settings shown above):\
+Lets assume you have an object that could contain the key `image` (using the default settings shown above):

 You want to get the **first object** that contains the word image:\
 `let result = jsonFastSearch(jsonData, 'image' );`\